jmcnamara/XlsxWriter/dev/docs/source/tutorial02.rst

 columns in a bold font, we have formatted the currency in the second column and we have made the **Total** string bold.

-To do this we can extend our program like this:
+To do this we can extend our program like this (new and modified lines are shown with a red line):

 .. code-block:: python
+   :emphasize-lines: 7-15, 32, 36-37

     from xlsxwriter import Workbook

     # Create a workbook and add a worksheet.